 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-CreditWise is a free credit monitoring service from Capital One.
-The app, available for both Apple and Android devices, allows you to access your credit score and credit report.
-You don’t need a Capital One account to use CreditWise’s credit monitoring service, but you must be 18 or older with a valid Social Security number.
+Capital One’s CreditWise is a free credit monitoring service that allows you to access your credit score and credit report.
+You don’t need a Capital One account to use CreditWise, but you must be 18 or older with a valid Social Security number.
+The CreditWise app is available for both Apple and Android devices.

 What is CreditWise?

-The free service, which was rebranded from Credit Tracker in 2016, has a handful of primary features.
+Creditwise, a free credit-tracking service that was rebranded from Credit Tracker in 2016, has a handful of primary features.
 It allows you to:

 - Track your credit score